majo44/non-compromise-es6/readme.md

 Before you will go forward please read: [A Future Without Webpack](https://www.pikapkg.com/blog/pika-web-a-future-without-webpack).
 Please also look at the [Open WC](https://open-wc.org/) project.

+### Goal
+Because latest browsers supports most of critical parts of ES6 standard including es modules and dynamic `import()`, there is no need anymore to use compilers/transpilers/bundlere/loaders, super fancy complicated angular/react/... cli and other ...ers durring regular day to day development process.

+The goal of this project is to establish development setup which will allows developer to do not be forced to usage of any tools during day to day javascript development.
+There are only required two tools, text editor (vim, notepad, ... or some IDE) and modern browser.

 ### Key features
 * Clean pure es6 code with es6 modules
 * Non bundling/compiling required during development workflow, write your code and just (auto) reload in browser.